yeoswehou/pocketchange/README.md

 cargo install sea-orm-cli
 ```
 To run the tests, use the following commands:
 For simple testing, I created two databases for testing and integration testing.
-Currently the tests are running sequentially, but it can be improved to run in parallel.
+Currently, the tests are running sequentially, but it can be improved to run in parallel.
 ```bash
 docker-compose up -d test-db
 docker-compose up -d test-integration